-HTC Merge official, arriving on "multiple" North American carriers this springAlex Wagner - Senior News Editor
+HTC Merge official, arriving on "multiple" North American carriers this springAlex Wagner - Editorial Director of News and Content

 While the ThunderBolt has certainly been the most-rumored HTC handset as of late, the Merge was the subject of quite a bit of speculation late last year.
 Things surrounding the Merge have been pretty quiet lately, but HTC just came forward and gave up some official details on the landscape-sliding Android.
 The Merge will feature a 3.8-inch display, 5 megapixel camera, Froyo, and will be HTC's first Android-powered CDMA world phone.
 HTC says that the Merge will be available on "multiple North American operators" this spring, but no specific carriers are mentioned.
 Check out the full press release down below.

 We've heard that the Merge could be destined for either Verizon, Alltel, or perhaps even both, and a recent appearance on Best Buy's site seems to show that a Big Red launch isn't far off.
 I wouldn't be surprised if much of the interest in the device has disappeared at this point, especially in the face of devices like the ThunderBolt and DROID Bionic, but the Merge still looks like a capable Android smartphone, especially with its physical QWERTY keyboard.
 Are any of you still interested in the Merge, or have you packed up and moved on to a different handset?

 The HTC Merge™ Smartphone Brings Android™ and HTC Sense™ to HTC's First CDMA Android World Phone